earnest-developer/ed-match-data-crawling-module/README.md

 # ed-match-data-crawling-module
 This is a mono repository of different services and cloud components.
 As a whole, the module's
-purpose is to scrape specific URLs - using crawlers - then deduplicate, normalize and persists the data.
+purpose is to scrape specific URLs then deduplicate, normalize and persists the data.

-Is indicated as a crawling module in the Sports Predictions [architecture diagram](https://drive.google.com/file/d/1CE7FKSq8LaS-KvQZAYlxMyNxhMJoBQsX/view?usp=sharing)

-It consists of the following lambda workers:
+Indicated as a crawling module in the Sports Predictions [architecture diagram](https://drive.google.com/file/d/1CE7FKSq8LaS-KvQZAYlxMyNxhMJoBQsX/view?usp=sharing) and consists of the following lambda workers:

 ## ed-match-data-xxc-crawler
 A stateless crawler that targets a specific URL.
 Can be scheduled to run nightly, if its run was fruitful it
 will enqueue the data to the ingest queue of ed-match-data-insertor.

 ## ed-match-data-insertor
-Dequeue deduplicated messages from an ingest queue.
+Dequeues deduplicated messages from an ingest queue.
 Inserts to the relational database

 # infrastructure and manual deployments
 The module's infrastructure is defined in the CloudFormation `template.yaml`.
 It consists of the lambdas as well as